On the Edge of Everywhere

 On Event Day ...

-- Please remember this is a first come first serve space event, with the exception of vendors playing music, who will be assigned a space when registering
+- Please remember this is a first come first serve space event, except for vendors playing music, who will be assigned a space when registering

-- Vendor set up is from 11:00 am to 12 noon and vehicles must be removed from the area before 12 noon.
-Please do NOT set up until the barriers are placed to close the street
+- Vendor set up is from 11:00 am to 12 noon.
+Please do NOT set up until the barriers are placed to close access entrance from Water Street.

 - Individuals/Organizations are responsible for their own garbage/waste and should be taken away at the end of the event